yoctoproject/poky/documentation/toaster-manual/toaster-manual-setup-and-use.rst

 ------------------------------------------------------------

-This section only applies if you have set up Toaster for local development, as explained in the "`Starting Toaster for Local Development <#starting-toaster-for-local-development>`__" section.
+This section only applies if you have set up Toaster for local development, as explained in the ":ref:`toaster-manual/toaster-manual-setup-and-use:starting toaster for local development`" section.

 When you create a project in Toaster, you will be asked to provide a name and to select a Yocto Project release.
 One of the release options